Sony BRAVIA XR X90L Full Array LED 4K TV (2023) vs Amazon Fire TV Omni QLED Series 4K TV (2022)

 Which one is better?

-The Sony BRAVIA XR X90L Full Array LED 4K TV (2023) is the better buy for most people - its 1200 nits peak brightness crushes the Amazon Fire TV Omni QLED Series 4K TV (2022).
+The Sony BRAVIA XR X90L Full Array LED 4K TV (2023) is the better buy for most people - its peak brightness of 1200 nits crushes the Amazon Fire TV Omni QLED Series 4K TV (2022)'s 500 nits.
+That said, grab the Fire TV if you want to save money and still enjoy decent performance at 60Hz.

 Who should buy each?

-Choose the Sony BRAVIA XR X90L Full Array LED 4K TV (2023) if: you want the best HDR experience with vibrant colors, you enjoy gaming with minimal input lag, or you watch a lot of action-packed movies.
+Choose the Sony BRAVIA XR X90L Full Array LED 4K TV (2023) if: you watch HDR content frequently and want vibrant colors, you play fast-paced games and need smooth motion, or you desire superior audio quality.
 (120 Hz refresh)

-Choose the Amazon Fire TV Omni QLED Series 4K TV (2022) if: you want a budget-friendly option, you primarily stream content, or you prefer hands-free Alexa control.
+Choose the Amazon Fire TV Omni QLED Series 4K TV (2022) if: you want an affordable option with decent performance, you appreciate built-in Alexa support for hands-free control, or you prefer an ambient display feature for your home.
 (60 Hz refresh)

 Conclusion